-- (a) An electron microscope device must be labeled with a readily discernable sign bearing the words, "Caution Radiation-This Equipment Produces Radiation When Energized," or words containing a similar warning. - (b) Radiation levels measured 5 centimeters from an accessible surface of an electron microscope may not exceed 0.5 millirem (0.005 mSv) per hour. - (c) A registrant may not permit an individual to operate or conduct maintenance upon any electron microscope until the individual has received a copy of, instruction in, and demonstrated an understanding of, the operating procedures necessary to insure radiation safety.
+(a) A closed-beam electron microscope device must be labeled with a conspicuous sign bearing the words, "Caution Radiation-This Equipment Produces Radiation When Energized," or words containing a similar warning.

+(b) Radiation levels measured 5 centimeters from an accessible surface of a closed-beam electron microscope may not exceed 0.5 millirem (0.005 mSv) per hour.

+(c) A registrant may not permit an individual to operate or conduct maintenance upon any closed-beam electron microscope until the individual has received a copy of, instruction in, and demonstrated an understanding of the normal operating procedures necessary to ensure radiation safety.